dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Christian Seberino:**
-so have you um have we covered most of what people do you think need to hear that are that are new to functional programming and secure smart contracts did I miss anything or anything else you want to say Duncan
+so have you have we covered
+most of what people do you think need to hear that are new to functional programming and secure smart contracts did I miss anything or anything else you want to say Duncan